panagiac/weatherApp/README.md

 # WeatherApp
 This is a simple application that shows the weather of a city.

-It is also possible to view a forecast for the next 5 days.
+You can also view a forecast for the next 5 days.

 by Giacomo Panattoni (panagiac@protonmail.com)
 ### What's Inside